jetsonhacks/installROSPocketSphinx/README.md

 # installROSPocketSphinx
-Install the ROS PocketSphinx package
+Install the ROS PocketSphinx package for the JetsonBot